Gel blaster: Legality

-First introduced in China as an airsoft substitute (as airsoft has been effectively banned in the Mainland since 2008) and as a better alternative to foam dart guns, gel blasters have become increasingly popular in regions with airsoft-unfriendly laws such as Malaysia, Vietnam, and particularly Australia, where they quickly gained a massive enthusiast following in states like Queensland and South Australia.
+First introduced in China as an airsoft substitute (as airsoft has been effectively banned in the Mainland since 2008) and as a better alternative to foam dart guns, gel ball blasters have become increasingly popular in regions with airsoft-unfriendly laws such as Malaysia, Vietnam, Singapore and particularly Australia, where they gained a significant enthusiast following in states including Queensland and South Australia.

 Australia

-Gel blasters have been involved in several criminal incidents.
-In May 2020, a man was arrested for allegedly perpetrating drive-by attacks on pedestrians with gel blasters.
-There have been numerous reports in QLD and SA of persons being charged and arrested for misuse of gel blasters.

-As the gel beads (which are commonly sold in gardening and household hardware stores) are not legally regarded as ammunitions, gel blasters are classified as toys by the ACCC ASN/NZ 8124 in Australia and used to be legal for sale, but some toy importers/merchants, such as Brad Towner from Armored Heaven in New South Wales and Peter Clarke from Tactical Edge in Queensland, have been subjected to shipment seizures by the Australian Border Force and prosecuted for "firearm offences" but had the lawsuits ruled in their favor.
-There were also incidents of NSW Police border patrol ambushing and arresting people who drove interstate to purchase gel blasters from Queensland.
+Gel ball blasters have been involved in several criminal incidents.
+In May 2020, a man was arrested for allegedly perpetrating drive-by attacks on pedestrians with gel ball blasters.
+There have been numerous reports in QLD and SA of persons being charged and arrested for misuse of gel ball blasters.
+As the gel beads (which are commonly sold in gardening and household hardware stores) are not legally regarded as ammunition, gel ball blasters are classified as toys by the ACCC ASN/NZ 8124 in Australia and used to be legal for sale.
+However, some toy importers and merchants, such as Brad Towner from Armored Heaven in New South Wales and Peter Clarke from Tactical Edge in Queensland, have been subjected to shipment seizures by the Australian Border Force and prosecuted for "firearm offences" but had the lawsuits ruled in their favor.
+There were also incidents of NSW Police border patrol ambushing and arresting people who drove interstate to purchase gel ball blasters from Queensland.
+Similarly, DJI's popular remote controlled toy ground drone, the RoboMaster S1, which was introduced into the international market in mid-2019, was almost banned from import into Australia because it had a blaster gun for competitive tag matches, and as of November 2020 is still not available for sale in Victoria and New South Wales in order to "comply with local laws and regulations".